-The aim of this program is to support children with their transition to Primary School.
+The aim of this program is to support children with their transition to primary school.
 School entry involves a key transition for all children.
 This transition is not just to school, but from home, childcare, preschool and kindergarten.
 It is a transition from small-scale to large-scale interactions, from highly personalised to less personalised relationships, and from environments with a limited range of ages to an institution with children of many ages.
-It is a transition to a different learning, education and care paradigm.
+It is also a transition to a different learning, education and care paradigm.

-Time commitment for participants to engage in the program/support.
-3 hour block per week over 6 weeks.
+Time commitment for participants to engage in the program/support: 3-hour block per week over six weeks.
 Total 18 hours.

 Parent/educator training in 2 x 2-hour blocks, or 1 x 4-hour block.
 Total four hours.